cbalu/TES/README.md

 * Use `<ESC>` key anytime to quit/exit from the script

 ### Getting the script for work
-If you have git installed in your linux machine you can clone the entire repository using the following command
+If you have git installed in your linux machine you can checkout the entire repository using the following command

 `git checkout https://github.com/cbalu/TES`